 What tools do you need?

-YOU will need a screwdriver to adjust the idle mixture screws and idle stop screws, and perhaps remove a screw plug from a vacuum port (may not be a screw, could be a push-on hose and you mightr not even have vacuum ports on very early Airheads).
+YOU will need a screwdriver to adjust the idle mixture screws and idle stop screws, and perhaps remove a screw plug from a vacuum port (may not be a screw, could be a push-on hose and you might not even have vacuum ports on very early Airheads).
 You will need a wrench to fit the cable length adjustment locking nuts.
 Some folks have wrenches they like better than the BMW one (I am in that category) that fits the carburetor cable lock-nuts.
 You need a short wrench that fits, thereby avoiding rounding the edges of the carburetor cable adjustor lock nuts, which are not overly hardened.

 YOU NEED TO DO at least ONE OF THE TWO methods (#1, or #2) JUST BELOW!...or, you certainly CAN use a combination of both methods!

-Method #2: Spark plug shorting adapter tools (TWO unless dual plugged, then FOUR) or a switching/shorting 'box' (helpful for dual-plugged bikes, but NOT a necessity); and 1 or 2 plastic handled (for electrical insulation) screwdrivers, of any reasonable type.
+Method #2: Spark plug shorting adapter tools (TWO unless dual plugged, then FOUR) or a switching/shorting 'box' (helpful for dual-plugged bikes, but NOT a necessity); and 1 or 2 plastic handl (for electrical insulation) screwdrivers, of any reasonable type.
 Don't use 3 inch long small screwdrivers here, and do not use wood handled types.....too much chance you will get a good electrical shock.
 While you can imagine-up quite a few types of spark plug shorting tools, here are TWO types, either works fine, and either is easily carried in your toolkit.
 There is a photo of some types just a bit farther down in this article you are reading.
 You may decide on other methods for dual-plugged bikes.

-What you are going to do, in part of the synchronization work, if you select my Method #2 (as opposed to a 'meter, manometer, or gauge'); is to run the engine at idle and just off-idle, and make adjustments to the carburetors, while you run the engine first with both spark plugs operating, and then you short out first one spark plug (assuming standard two plug engine), then the other, doing only one shorting at a time, and listening to the engine during these shorting's.
+What you are going to do, in part of the synchronization work, if you select my Method #2 (as opposed to a 'meter, manometer, or gauge'); is to run the engine at idle and again just off-idle, and make adjustments to the carburetors, while you run the engine first with both spark plugs operating, and then you short out first one spark plug (assuming standard two plug engine), then the other, doing only one shorting at a time, and listening to the engine during these shorting's.
 You will be doing the adjustments fairly quickly, and using a big fan, or a short ride, to prevent engine overheating.
 Your EARS and BRAIN will tell you all you need to know.
 Your first time at this might take a half hour of playing until you get the idea.
-Then, you can do it all in 5 minutes OR LESS (NOT kidding).
+Then, you can do it all in 5 minutes OR MUCH LESS (NOT kidding).
 You need adapters that absolutely, positively, without question!!!, will allow the existing spark plug caps to connect to these adapter tools, and the adapter tools to then connect to the spark plug top threads.
 These adapters must NOT...NOT!!...be flimsy.
 That is, they MUST be such that there is ZERO chance of a spark plug dis-connection.
 Whatever adapters you make and use, these adapters must NOT come loose.
-If they come loose you could injure the coils (old points models) or coils or Hall device or module, in the 1981 and later models.
+If they come loose you could injure the coils (points models) or coils or Hall device or module, in the 1981 and later models.
 Disregard ANYTHING you read in ANY book that says to pull the spark plug caps off your engine to 'listen' or otherwise synchronize the carburetors.
 That method is SAFE for ONLY the /2 BMW which uses a magneto and has safety spark gaps build into the magneto.
 You can ruin or damage coils and electronics by failing to heed my advice here.
-Certainly there is a shock hazard too...a serious one, especially on 1981 and later bikes.
+Certainly there is a shock hazard too...a serious one especially on 1981 and later bikes.

 IF you chose a meter or gauge, you don't short the plugs, nor need any adapters.
 Some folks do the final adjustment with the shorting adapters after preliminary meter/gauge usage.
 In SOME instances that is a NECESSITY...see the Hints section at the end of this article.
 YOUR choice.